federicomazzalovo/mmorpg-3d-server/README.md

 ## TODO

 * Check for refactoring
+* Do "Iteration Three" chapter

 ## Notes
 * We decided that characters can heal other characters instead of just themselves
+   * WONT DO - A Character can only Heal itself.

 ## Req

 The simple RPG game you're implementing allows to simulate the battle between 2 different characters to define the winner.